Laurens-R/SyncToyNext/README.md

 ## Features
 - Synchronize files and folders between any two locations (including network shares)
 - Supports recursive sync, folder structure preservation, and all file types
-- Configurable overwrite behavior: Never, Only if newer, or Always
+- Configurable overwrite behavior: Only if newer, or Always
 - Sync to regular folders or directly into zip archives
 - Watch for changes and auto-sync using FileSystemWatcher
 - Manual sync trigger for any profile or arbitrary source/destination
+- Remote configuration and push/pull workflows for backup/restore
+- Sync points for versioned backups and restoration
 - JSON-based configuration with support for multiple sync profiles
 - Centralized logging to both file and console
 - Runs as a console app or Windows service